Li Fanghua: Early years

+Studies and research

 In 1949, when he graduated from high school, Li Fanghua was sent to the Department of Physics of Lingnan University, and at the same time he was admitted to the Department of Astronomy of Sun Yat-sen University.
 In September, she entered Lingnan University.
 Because the teachers often use English to give lectures, she often consults English reference books after class, so she improves her English reading ability.
 In October, Guangzhou was liberated and public schools opened, and she transferred to the Department of Astronomy at Sun Yat-Sen University.
 But because of frequent suspension of classes and drumming and going to the street to do political propaganda, she wanted to change to a school with more studies.